 When used properly, these mechanics give your sentences the meaning they should have.
 However, when used incorrectly, they can transform the meaning of the most basic sentence and leave your readers completely baffled as to what you are trying to tell them.

-Table 1 contains some basic punctuation mechanics rules that you should apply when writing.
+Table 1 contains some basic punctuation mechanics practices that you should consider when writing.
 This table is not extensive, but provides the most important ‘do’s and don’ts’.

 |Punctuation Component||Do||Do Not|